-(4) Paragraph (3) does not apply if the proposed name is the name of one of the amalgamating unions.
+(4) Subsection (3) does not apply if the proposed name is the name of one of the amalgamating [associations].

-This means that the proposed name of the new union must be submitted to the Certification Officer prior to approval of an instrument of amalgamation for his/her confirmation that it satisfies these provisions.
+This means that the proposed name of the new association must be submitted to the Certification Officer prior to approval of an instrument of amalgamation for his confirmation that it satisfies these provisions.

-By Article 74(4) the name of the new union may be the name of one of the amalgamating unions.
+By section 74(4) of the 1995 Order the name of the new association may be the name of one of the amalgamating associations.